circinusX1/exi-ccw/README.md

 EXI -  SIX in Greek.
 CCW -  Continuous Coils Winding,

-The coils windings from one to another have no soldering (WOW!), the wire runs from one coil to another as can be seen in the picture.
-This is to reduce noise and to ensure high quality sound.
+The coil winding wiring from one to another has no soldering (Wow!).
+The wire runs from one coil to another continuously as can be seen in the picture.
+This is to reduce noise and to ensure high-quality sound.

 ![ccw-show](https://github.com/user-attachments/assets/264fc695-38b5-48cc-875b-a993a79dcdc8)See Guitar maxim frequencies chart here: